Rohan-08-12/affinity-backend/docs/API_CONTRACTS.md

 API Contracts – Affinity Backend (AI Therapist)

-This document defines the planned API routes, request/response formats, and expected behaviors for the Affinity AI Therapist backend.
+This document defines the implemented API routes, request/response formats, and expected behaviors for the Affinity AI Therapist backend.

 ⚠️ Disclaimer: Affinity is not a substitute for professional therapy or medical care.
 The system will suggest crisis hotlines if harmful language is detected.